vialab/SMT/readme.md

  **2.**  Processing Menu bar -> sketch -> Import Library -> Add Library
  **3.**  Search for smt, in the I/O category, click Install

-Online Javadoc is available at http://vialab.github.io/SMT/
+Javadocs for SMT are available at http://vialab.science.uoit.ca/smt/javadoc/

 See the processing api at http://www.processing.org/reference/ for a complete list and documentation of all available processing functions.